f5devcentral/f5-agility-labs-cert/docs/class2/modules/module06.rst

       :width: 4.5974in
       :height: 0.53243in

-v.
-If some information is missing delete the trust and try again.
+3. If some information is missing delete the trust and try again.

 ..